grumat/glossy-msp430/README.md

 ### GDB430

 This is the firmware, based on the VisualGDB plugin using at it's core a gcc ARM compiler.
-It is planned to develop makefiles, so one have the possibility to compile it in a Unix system.
+It is planned to develop make-files, so one have the possibility to compile it in a Unix system.

 ### ImportDB